Alopeeez04/Alopeeez04/README.md

 ✔️ I value teamwork and collaboration, often working with interdisciplinary teams combining biology, informatics, and statistics.

-✔️ I use agile and SCRUM methodologies to plan and manage research projects effectively, ensuring clear objectives and continuous improvement.

 ✔️ I’m motivated by the idea of bridging the gap between wet-lab experiments and computational analysis, contributing to translational bioinformatics and healthcare innovation.

 ---